kubernetes/ingress-nginx/docs/user-guide/k8s-122-migration.md

 ## I have many ingress objects in my cluster.
 What should I do?

-If you have lot of ingress objects without ingressClass configuration, you can run the ingress controller with the flag `--watch-ingress-without-class=true`.
+If you have a lot of ingress objects without ingressClass configuration, you can run the ingress controller with the flag `--watch-ingress-without-class=true`.

 ### What is the flag `--watch-ingress-without-class`?